dannyshaw/daikin-pi/readme.md

 Parts of this roadmap may well be built as separate projects.
 This is more about my roadmap towards home automation with an old shitty house and appliances.

-- Complete state machine flask server
+- [x] Complete state machine flask server
+- [x] Write MQTT Adapter for both rx and tx messages to communicate with Home Assistant (
 - Build IR rx circuit on Pi
 - Bridge IR rx signal decoding to update server state
-- Write MQTT Adapter for both rx and tx messages to communicate with Home Assistant (
-	- currently an assumption of how to connect this to hass
 - Build Temperature & Humidity Sensor
 	- Add those sensors to mqtt messaging